Artist Information & FAQ

 Fairly unlimited access to the public garden spaces during open hours.
 Schedule and staff permitting, we will provide access to the Gardens’ collections, including pressed plants, preserved fungi and other herbaria collections, living plant collections, rare books, archival materials, art collections, and books and periodicals in the Helen Fowler Library.

 We at Denver Botanic Gardens believe that nature is for everyone, regardless of background, orientation or race.
 Our gardens and art spaces exist for everyone’s enjoyment.
-For this reason, BIPOC applicants and individuals who identify as a part of an historically marginalized group are strongly encouraged to submit.
+For this reason, people in the LGBTQ community and from various racial and ethnic backgrounds are encouraged to apply.
 Our goal is for our artist cohort to reflect the diversity in our community.